kago1988/cloud-native-software-acronyms/README.md

 S3 = Simple Storage Service
 DNS = Domain Name System = "is responsible for translating domain names into a specific IP address so that the initiating client can load the requested Internet resources"
 TCP/IP = Transmission Control Protocol / Internet Protocol = Internet protocol suite = "provides end-to-end data communication specifying how data should be packetized, addressed, transmitted, routed, and received"
+HTTP = Hypertext Transfer Protocol = "Internet protocol suite model for distributed, collaborative, hypermedia information systems"
+HTTPS = Hypertext Transfer Protocol Secure = "extension of the Hypertext Transfer Protocol (HTTP).
+It is used for secure communication over a computer network, and is widely used on the Internet"
 ```